surrealdb/langchain-surrealdb/examples/graph/present.md

 ===

 1. ingest data (categorized health symptoms and common treatments)
-2. ask the user for their symptom
+2. ask the user about their symptoms
 3. find relevant documents in the DB
 4. find related common treatments